ts-dangelo/sediment-evolution/README.md

-## This code documents the analysis in the publication.
-They are named in order of operation.
+# This code documents the analysis in the publication by providing the nextflow scripts used to produce the data.
+They are named by the order of operation for producing the data (00-06).
+Accessory scripts used for other data processing steps are provided below.

+## Nextflow scripts for data processing

 ### 00-nf-mag-process-reads.sh